skalenetwork/documentation/validators/sgx-wallet.md

 sudo ./sgx_enable
 ```

-Note: if you are not using Ubuntu 18.04 (something that we do not recommend), you may need to rebuild the sgx-software-enable utility before use by typing:
+Note: if you are not using Ubuntu 18.04 (not recommended), you may need to rebuild the sgx-software-enable utility before use by typing:

 ```bash
 cd sgx-software-enable;